Hello and welcome!

 out Patto and their related musical endeavors.

-I have put a lot of time into the site, but today the site is more of an
+I have put a lot of time into the site.
+I've even spent time in English

 archive as new articles and information are increasingly difficult to